polito-se2-25-08/office-queue/Retrospective/Retrospective.md

   - We shoud use better cominication method and define a working strategy.
 Also for all that concern tickets.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - We don't know yet
+  - We don't know yet.

 - Which ones you were not able to achieve?
 Why?
   - Define a common implementation strategy due to the knowledge gap in our team